We have focused on a wide range of issues related to immigration including education, advocacy and service.

-Read about our efforts in this Reconstructing Judaism article.
+Read about our past efforts in this Reconstructing Judaism article.

-Our Hebrew School educators are actively involved in our social action efforts incorporating immigration and racial justice activities into the Torah La’am curriculum, through lessons, activities and outside speakers.
-We also sponsor the following programs to educate congregants of all ages about a range of topics associated with immigration:
+Our new Director of Family Education and Engagement, Lisa Jacobs, and our Hebrew School educators are actively involved in our social action efforts incorporating immigration and racial justice activities into the Torah La’am curriculum, through lessons, activities and outside speakers.
+We also sponsor programs to educate congregants of all ages about a range of topics associated with immigration.
+Past activities have included:

 - Annual speaker event, Havdalah and buffet dinner catered by local refugees.
 Speakers have included a Dreamer, immigration lawyers and a refugee from Afghanistan.